rodispantelis/UnitDistanceGraphs/README.md

 This project explores the Unit Distance problem through an algorithmic search in the plane of rational numbers

 * **[results](https://rodispantelis.github.io/UnitDistanceGraphs/results) :** The experimental results from the application of a greedy and a heuristic algoithm.
+Currently reaching a graph growth of scaling exponent ~1.17.

 * **[src](https://rodispantelis.github.io/UnitDistanceGraphs/src) :** Source code for the two algorithms that produce unit-distance graphs.
 Python scripts and Java code that analyze their properties.